12 Topics Youth Ministries Avoid

 We need to instead rediscover the hard teachings of Christ, setting our hearts and minds on things above, not on earthly things (Col. 3).
 We can still play the egg in the armpit relay and plan the ski trip.
 We don’t need to ban foosball tables.
 Our youth rooms can still be filled with laughter, where deep relationships are built.
 But our study of God’s Word must go deeper, leading beyond head knowledge to life change.

 Our hearts need to break for what breaks the heart of Christ.
 Students should be encouraged to make tough decisions that will lead to changes in how they act, what they say, and where they invest their time and resources.

 Thoughts of what we “deserve” will then be replaced with the true joy of participating in God’s ongoing work of transformation and restoration.
 And we will one day hear Christ say, “Well done, good and faithful servant!”
 (Matt.
 25:23).

 Let’s Teach It.
-Teach this theme using the Deep Discipleship Curriculum, The Black Letters of Jesus.
+Teach this theme using the One-Year Bible Study Curriculum, The Black Letters of Jesus.
 The Black Letters of Jesus invites students to focus on the actions of Christ and follow his sacrificial example.
 Submit the form below to download a sample lesson.

 7. The Old Testament

 In youth ministry, we often treat the Old Testament like an awkward family member at a holiday meal: even though they’re part of the family, we avoid spending too much time with them because they’re unfashionable, boring, and frequently offensive.
 Yet the Hebrew Scriptures compose over 75 percent of the Bible we encourage our students to study.